mozilla-ai/wasm-agents-blueprint/README.md

 ## Available Demos

 ### 🤖 Basic Agent (`hello_agent.html`)
 Simple conversational agent with customizable instructions.
-Perfect for understanding the basics of Wasm-based agents.
+Useful for understanding the basics of Wasm-based agents.

 ### 🔄 Agent Handoff (`handoff_demo.html`)
 Multi-agent system that routes requests to specialized agents based on the prompt's characteristics.